leonhards/docker-nginx-proxy/readme.md

 ## Fixing '413 request entity too large' Error:

-Step-by-step to solve this issue:
+Step-by-step to solve the issue:

 1. Run the docker CLI for 'nginx-proxy' or run this command:
 <br><code>$ docker exec -it &lt;container&gt; bash</code>